Top 30+ Celtic Symbols And Their Meanings

 Celtic Beltane Symbol

-This pattern was essential when celebrating the beginning of summer.
-The name itself comes from the words “at-beil” – “the shining fire of Bela is dying” (deity).
-On this day, they believed that the doors were open to the gods, and they could be asked for anything, including good weather for the harvest.
+This pattern was essential in celebrating the beginning of summer.
+The name itself comes from the words “at-beil” – “the shining fire of Bela” (deity) is dying out.
+On this day, it was believed that the doors to the gods were open, and they could be asked for anything, including good weather for the harvest.

 Lammas